Report an accessibility problem

 This program enables students not only to develop their core expertise in robotics and industrial automation, digital twins, data informatics and applications of generative AI and LLMs in robotics and industrial automation, but also to enhance their data science skills through interdisciplinary courses offered within and beyond engineering.

-A core curriculum in robotics, articulated robots, aerial robots, human robot teaming, robot learning, AI engineering foundations, AI systems and tools, AI ethics and social responsibility, and data collection and evaluation for AI systems is complemented by robotics engineering-specific courses to ensure breadth and depth in AI and in robotics engineering.
+A core curriculum in robotics, articulated robots, aerial robots, human-robot teaming, robot learning, AI engineering foundations, AI systems and tools, AI ethics and social responsibility, and data collection and evaluation for AI systems is complemented by robotics engineering-specific courses to ensure breadth and depth in AI and in robotics engineering.
 The main data science elements consist of data processing, data visualization, data mining and machine learning.
 Machine learning and deep learning, as well as their applications in robotics, are included to highlight the industrial use cases of data and AI.

 STEM-OPT for international students on F-1 visas